National Shrine of Our Lady of Fatima: Building Our Lady’s Church

 After the lot was turned-over to the parish, Izon requested Architect Marcelo Samaniego to draw a blueprint of the unique church with a fan-shape structure and Engineer David Consunji to prepare the specifications.
-On February 7, 1965, Most Reverend Manuel P. Del Rosario, Bishop of Malolos, blessed and laid the cornerstone of the church.
+On February 7, 1965, Manuel P. Del Rosario, Bishop of Malolos, blessed and laid the cornerstone of the church.
 This began the tiresome years for its completion.

 One main problem was the lack of funds for the construction.
 Izon had to draw plans for it to be able to collect sufficient funds needed for the would-be shrine.
-The various fund-raising campaigns organized by the Construction Committee, consisted of Vincent Araneta, Jr., Judge Lorenzo Valentin, Rafael Alba, Dr. Gregorio Orcino, Former Vice-Mayor Isidoro Arenas, and Martin Candido were fully supported by the parishioners.
-Furthermore, the leadership of the Parish Pastoral Council Presidents such as Cesar Villaruel, Gregorio Marcelo, Dr. Jose Tecson, Felicisimo Agas, Felipe Sineneng, and Carlo Magno became thriving.
+The various fund-raising campaigns organized by the Construction Committee, consisted of Vincent Araneta, Jr., Judge Lorenzo Valentin, Rafael Alba, Gregorio Orcino, former Vice-Mayor Isidoro Arenas, and Martin Candido were fully supported by the parishioners.
+Furthermore, the leadership of the Parish Pastoral Council Presidents such as Cesar Villaruel, Gregorio Marcelo, Jose Tecson, Felicisimo Agas, Felipe Sineneng, and Carlo Magno became thriving.
 This made possible the completion of the basement of the church which was in time for its blessing in March 1974 where Masses and other liturgical activities were temporarily held.

 Several organizations also rendered a great help for soliciting funds for the construction.
 These were the Catholic Women's League, Legion of Mary, Catholic Youth Organization, Apostolado ng Panalangin, Block Rosary Movement, Confraternity of Our Lady of Lourdes, Knights of Columbus, and Adoracion Nocturna Filipina.
 In gratitude to these organizations, the streets within the church vicinity were named after them.

 After more than ten years of slow and painstaking progress of the construction of the church, Servando Floro, Lydia de Dios, Magno, and Agas suggested to have dawn penitential procession every First Saturday of the month as an offering of the faithful for the immediate completion of the church which Izon positively approved.
 Barefoot devotees regularly attended the procession, and, not long afterwards, large donations came from benefactors and considerable amounts were produced in fund raising projects.